kerbin111/Integ/README.md

 also available.
 Recursive calls are possible; however, this reference implementation generates an error if recursion exceeds a certain depth (determined by Python) because the underlying Python implementation generates an error if recursion exceeds a certain depth.
 Still, this matter is officially implementation dependent;
 implementations where recursion causes no issues are free to allow as much recursion as they wish.

+OpPacks (other Integ programs) are imported using the syntax .x. where x is the identification number of the OpPack not surrounded by parentheses.
+OpPacks are executed and removed (like a comment and an operator definition) before the program importing the OpPack; as a result, OpPack imports may be placed almost anywhere within a program.
+Imports do not return a value; however, the OpPack will be executed similarly to a regular program, so OpPacks can print to output and import other OpPacks.
+Most usefully, user-defined operators in an OpPack can be used by the importing program, hence the name OpPack.
+User-defined operators from OpPacks have the same properties and calling behavior as User-defined operators from the importing program.
+I recommend (but will not force) OpPack creators to use uppercase letters for operator characters so that importing programs can at least use the lowercase letters.

+The standard library has identification number 0.

+To import an OpPack, the Integ interpreter connects to a GitHub repository (called Integ_OpPacks) and finds the file with the name corresponding to the OpPack's identification number.
+The file contains a URL to the OpPack's actual location online.
+Integ retrieves the file at the URL and executes it.
+Therefore, the following statements are true:

+-You must have an internet connection to use OpPacks.

+-OpPacks must be retrieved through the Internet, even if you created the OpPack.

+Right now, Integbot in the #esoteric-blah freenode IRC channel allows users to add OpPacks to the GitHub and to get info on individual OpPacks.

 $ can be used within the interactive prompt only to exit.
 Also note that $ is not an operator, so you can simply write $.